DataDog/datadog-cloudformation-macro/README.md

 ## Usage

-### Deploying with SAM or AWS CLI
+### SAM

-If you are deploying your serverless application with SAM, add the Datadog CloudFormation macro to your `template.yml` under the `Transform` section, after the required SAM transform:
+If you are deploying your serverless application with SAM, add the Datadog CloudFormation macro under the `Transform` section in your your `template.yml` file, after the required SAM transform:

 ```yaml
 Transform: